pateatlau/mfe-rm-nx/README.md

   |   |-- shared-ui-components (React UI library)
   |   |-- utils (JS/TS utility library)
 ```

+## Installing Nx Globally
+Run `npm i --global nx@latest`.
+It is recommended to install it globally as we can then directly run it directly, eg. `nx serve cards` instead of having to use NPX with every command if it is installed locally, eg. `npx nx serve cards`.

 ## Installing NPM packages
 Navigate into the root repo folder (mfe-rm-nx) and run `npm i`.
 That's it -- no need to go all the different sub-folders (projects) and install the packages separately.
 All the NPM packages are installed in the project root only.
 Once the NPM packages are installed, you are good to go!